How to Tell If Job Applicants are the Right Fit

 Throughout the hiring process, from crafting a detailed job description, to conducting thorough interviews, you’re not only zeroing in on the candidates with the necessary skills and experience, you’re also evaluating whether they will be a good fit in your company.

 Two qualities every employer wants in their employees are passion and commitment.
-Passion shows itself as an eagerness to try anything and a willingness to learn and improve.
+Passion shows itself as an eagerness to try anything and a willingness to learn as well as improve.
 A committed employee is one who puts helping your company grow above personal needs and achievements.
 You don’t want someone who’s just looking for a job to pay the bills.

 Determine if your company offers the kind of environment and culture your candidate needs to succeed.
-Ask them straight out about the type of culture and management style they require to be happy and productive in a job and see how it conforms with what you have in place.
-Give them a detailed description of your company and the job, including the physical space they will be working in, to make sure your expectations conform to their expectations.
+Ask them straight out about the type of culture and management style they require to be happy and productive in a job.
+Evaluate if this conforms with what you have in place.
+Give them a detailed description of your company and the job.
+Be sure to include the physical space they will be working in, to make sure your expectations conform to their expectations.